claraisley/settle/README.md

 ## Attributions

 The inspiration and source material for this application comes from a [Test Anxiety Booklet](https://www.anxietycanada.com/sites/default/files/Test_Anxiety_Booklet.pdf) released in coordination with Anxiety Canada.
-The meditations are original Test Anxiety-specifc meditations gracioulsy created by the Toronto-based artist [Emily Dickinson](https://www.emilydawndickinson.com/).
+The meditations are original Test Anxiety-specifc meditations graciously created by the Toronto-based artist [Emily Dickinson](https://www.emilydawndickinson.com/).
 Work-Through concept and material is original content by [Katherine Szelag](https://www.linkedin.com/in/katherine-szelag/).

 ## GIFs/ERD